stafiprotocol/developer/docs/dao/introduction.md

 > One man's meat is another man's poison

-The Listake DAO empowers community members to participate the decision-making process through their voting power.
+StaFi LSD Stack DAO empowers community members to participate the decision-making process through their voting power.
 In reality, it's challenging to find decisions that satisfy everyone's needs.
 We're thrilled to announce the implementation of Timelock logic into our system.
 This feature reduces the impact of the minorities.
 Rather than simply accepting a proposal, members who disagree now have options to act before the proposal takes effect.

 ## Data Availability Guarantee